jonathanprozzi/mod-elements/README.md

         this activity is intended to be a (hopefully!) fun way to practice working with     html elements and dom selection techniques. primarily you'll be using .getElementById('id-name') such as this:

-        var myVar = document.getElementById('id-name'); and then you'll use javascript to modify and change whichever element you're targetting.
+        var myVar = document.getElementById('id-name'); and then you'll use javascript to modify and change whichever element you're targeting.

         you can also do:
             document.body.removeChild(myVar) and document.body.appendChild(myVar)
-                these remove and add targetted elements
+                these remove and add targeted elements

     throughout this file there will be some tips to guide you along the way.

     remember: this is super important! please don't remove things from the index.html file! this activity is specifically for modifying elements -with- javascript!

-    you can delete these comments after reading. (nless you really like them!)
+    you can delete these comments after reading. (unless you really like them!)
 */